Spike8086/CloverPal/README.md

 * Latex Support: Support the expression of **LaTeX** using KaTeX.
 * HTML Preview: Allow user to have a preview to the html code like a browser.
 * Offline Tarven: Model could using different system prompts to talk to itself
+* Speech Regonization: App able to convert Speech to text

 <p align="center">
   <img src="assets/Clover1.jpg" width="260" alt="Home Screen">